Kerry Gordy: Early years

-Gordy was born in Detroit, Michigan to multi-instrumentalist, Motown songwriter and arranger, Raynoma Mayberry and Berry Gordy.
+Kerry Gordy was born in Detroit, Michigan, to multi-instrumentalist, Motown songwriter and arranger, Raynoma Mayberry and Berry Gordy.
 He was born the same year that his father founded Motown Records on West Grand Boulevard which housed the Hitsville U.S.A./Motown recording studios.

-Gordy's mother, was a child prodigy in music and played eleven instruments.
+Kerry Gordy's mother, was a child prodigy in music and played eleven instruments.
 She orchestrated the early arrangements for Motown.
 Gordy lived with his mother until the age of 13, at which point he began to live full-time with his father.

-In 1972, Gordy moved to Los Angeles, California with his father and became one of his protégés, along with best friend and business partner, Benny Medina.
+In 1972, Kerry Gordy moved to Los Angeles, California. with his father and became one of his protégés, along with best friend and business partner, Benny Medina.

-Gordy and Medina met during their time at Beverly Hills High School, during which time, Medina came to live at the Gordy Estate.
+Kerry Gordy and Benny Medina met during their time at Beverly Hills High School, during which time, Medina came to live at the Gordy estate.
 Together, they wrote arranged and produced records for Motown and also founded the teen band, Apollo.
 Teena Marie was an original member of the band as the groups female lead.
 Teena later dropped out of the band before the release of their first single, "Astro Disco" in 1979.

-In the early 80s Gordy acted in various commercials, T.V. shows and movies under the name Kerry Ashby, and in 1990, participated as a judge in the Miss USA Pageant.
+In the early 80s Kerry Gordy acted in various commercials, T.V. shows and movies under the name Kerry Ashby, and in 1990, participated as a judge in the Miss USA Pageant.